daviduffy/tiny_gallery_slider/README.md

  - Change arbitrary setTimeout delay into actual load-in event triggered when all initial images are loaded.

 ## Planned:
+ - Touch scroll follows finger on longer swipe instead of triggering update immediately
+ - Accessibility audit and update
- - Init via object
+ - Pass in settings object via init
- - Turn README into usage documentation
+ - ...